 The costs of this subsidy aren’t tallied on corporate or government balance sheets.
 The destruction of central Appalachia’s economy, environment, social fabric and, ultimately, its people’s health is, in a sense, hidden.
 But they’re plain enough to see on a map.
 It could be lung cancer deaths you’re looking at, or diabetes mortality.
 Or try opioid overdoses.
 Poverty.
 Welfare dependency.
 Chart virtually any measure of human struggle, and there it will be, just right of center on a map of the US—a distinct blotch.
 This odd cluster is consistently one of America’s worst pockets of affliction.

-A deeply cynical capitalist experiment has taken place, in which coal companies are kept profitable by passing on the costs they incur to the public.
 At the root of these problems lies the ironic insight that struck Nick Mullins as he mined coal deep in the earth his family once owned.
 The extreme imbalance of land ownership in central Appalachia shifted the power over where and how Appalachians lived to corporations.
 The political and economic impotence of Appalachian residents that resulted has permitted a deeply cynical capitalist experiment to take place, in which coal companies are kept profitable by passing on the costs they incur to the public.
 The many ways in which politicians and coal barons have kept coal artificially cheap has, over the course of generations, devoured the potential of the area’s residents, and that of their economy.

 Central Appalachia’s problems stem from its distinctive history.
 But the pattern of its struggles is not unique.
 Across America, obscure clusters of misery are growing in number and concentration—as people get sicker, poorer, and more isolated than they were just a few decades ago.
 Thus untangling the knotty problems of central Appalachia holds lessons for the rest of the country about how imbalances of wealth and power, created generations ago, can trap places and their people in the past.